kokwoo/main/docs/Dev-Guide.md

 <img src="images/dev-guide/RequestHandler-Relation.GIF">
 > Figure 4: `RequestHandler`'s relation to other classes within Tempo

-At the center of Tempo, is the `RequestHandler` class.
-Its function is to recieve commands that are passed in by the user, redirects them to `ArgParser` class for processing, before redirecting the processed command to the respective CRUD logics.
+At the center of Tempo is the `RequestHandler` class.
+Its function is to recieve inputs that are passed in by the user and redirect them to `ArgParser` class for processing to obtain the necessary parameters for execution, before redirecting the processed command and parameters to the respective CRUD logic.

 <b>How `RequestHandler` works:</b><br/>
 1. Recieves command string the user<br/>
 2. Pass the string to `ArgParser` for interpretation<br/>
 3. Pass the interpreted command by `ArgParser` and forwards the arguments to the respective CRUD logic (`Calendar` <b>OR</b> `Display`) components for execution<br/>
 &nbsp; &nbsp; &nbsp; &nbsp; i.
-If `ArgParser` returns and error, it will forward the error to `Display` for the display of error message<br/>
+If `ArgParser` returns an error, it will forward the error to `Display` for the display of error message<br/>
 4. Returns command String to `Tempo` and waits for next command<br/>

 #### Significant Methods